 As the Strategic Reform Partner to the Department for Education on the SEND reforms we provide expert advice and develop guidance and practical tools to support the sector to implement the changes.

-CDC has been Strategic Reform Partner to the Department for Education since 2013 and we are continuing to build on this work in 2016/17.
+CDC has been Strategic Reform Partner to the Department for Education since 2013 and we are continuing to build on this work in 2020/21.
 We are part of a network of organisations who have been funded by Government to provide additional support to the sector on the implementation of the Children and Families Act 2014.
-To help give you a clearer picture of what that collective support looks like we've pulled together a list of all the programmes and projects currently being funded by the department which you can view here.

 Our role this year focuses on several key elements: